 After exploring the tomb, it is time to head back to Danang.
 On the way, you can stop at Lap An Lagoon for a coffee or refreshment while enjoying the view of the lagoon at the foot of Bach Ma Mountain.
 If your cold drink is not enough, you can have a quick dip in the beautiful My Khe beach upon reaching Danang.

 Next stop will be the world renowned Marble Mountain.
 The mountain is full of Hindu and Buddhism grottoes.
 It would take an hour or 2 to get through all the caves and pagodas.
 At the top of Marble Mountain also gives a breath-taking picturesque view of Danang.

 Hoi An Ancient Town will be the highlight of the day.
 This is not just another UNESCO recognized World Heritage Site where you learn long history but the beauty of this old port is mesmerizing.
 This small town becomes magical after sunset and if you are lucky, you might even witness lantern festival.

-You can conveniently do this itinerary and get the most out of your Central Vietnam with a private car transfers, which is relatively cheaper compared to getting multiple transport on each stop.
+You can conveniently do this itinerary and get the most out of your Central Vietnam with Explore Danang – Hue – Hoi An 4 days by car, which is relatively cheaper compared to getting multiple transport on each stop.